jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 ### Setting up the transition state guess
 CASTEP will linearly interpolate between the initial and final structures provided to generate the first guess of the minimum energy pathway.
 This works well in many cases.
-However, if your minimum energy pathway contains e.g. a rotation of a (group of) atom(s) around a bond or something similar, then the linear path between initial and final configurations may be a bad starting guess. *[Not clear to me what a bad starting guess means - presumably if the interpolated intermediate is too high in energy, things will go wrong?
-Obviously a C2 rotation can't be interpolated, but a small rotation, perhaps C4 might be fine?]* Intermediate structures can also be used to bias your results to one pathway over another.
+However, if your minimum energy pathway contains e.g. a rotation of a (group of) atom(s) around a bond or something similar, then the linear path between initial and final configurations may be a bad starting guess/non-physical structure.
+For example, if your end points correspond to a C2 rotation, then a linearly interpolated intermediate structure would not be a physical one.
+It's important to visualise or otherwise check all of your structures before running a calculation.

+Intermediate structures can also be chosen in such a way as to bias your results to one pathway over another.

 CASTEP allows you to provide **one** intermediate structure between the initial and final configurations in order to get the NEB on the right track.
 The intermediate configuration is added using, e.g.: